Palliative CareCOVID-19 & Cancer

 When some people envision palliative care, they see someone dying or having a dreadful chronic disease who is slowly dying.
 In actuality, we all die from something.
 In the past 4 years, I have learned what palliative care means to me.

-As a nurse who works in a major cancer center, my primary goal is to diagnose, treat, and cure patients with cancer.
-We all hope for a cure, and for the best possible outcome.
-However, there may be a time when curing the patient’s cancer is no longer possible, and the goal then shifts to treating symptoms and controlling the cancer.
+We all hope for a cure and for the best possible outcome.
+However, there may be a time when cure is no longer possible, and the goal then shifts to treating symptoms and controlling the cancer.

 From Your NavigatorPalliative CareSurvivorship